QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 7.0.0 (July 22, 2020) =
+* Enhancement: Complete UI overhaul QSM admin view including new Dashboard
+* Enhancement: A new wizard to create quizzes effortlessly
+* Enhancement: Separate field for question title when you edit questions
+* Enhancement: Updated UI of several pages in admin panel
+* Enhancement: Added new template for results page in admin panel
+* Enhancement: Added background email feature to improve performance while displaying results.
+* Bug: Fixed issue where recaptcha appears on every page
+* Bug: Fixed a database error where some users were not able to create a quiz (Error Code: 0001)
+* Bug: Fixed cross-site scripting vulnerability (discovered by Vishnupriya Ilango of Fortinet's FortiGuard Labs.)
+* Bug: Fixed duplicating quiz issue

 = 6.4.12 (June 22, 2020) =
 * Bug: Fixed validation issue in email with spaces.